dfinity/rust-dogecoin/README.md

 ## Licensing

+This project is a derivative of [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin/tree/master) and respects its dual-licensing under Apache 2.0 and CC0.

-The code in this project is licensed under the [Creative Commons CC0 1.0 Universal license](LICENSE).
+All new code introduced in this repository is licensed under Apache 2.0.
+See the [LICENSE](./LICENSE) file for more information.

 We use the [SPDX license list](https://spdx.org/licenses/) and [SPDX IDs](https://spdx.dev/ids/).